Mulching vegetable gardens: best type of mulch & instructions

 What vegetables need mulch?

 Most vegetable plants will benefit from mulching, especially those that grow high off the ground and do not offer much shade for their soil.
 These include nightshades like tomatoes (Solanum lycopersicum), aubergine (Solanum melongena), and potatoes (Solanum tuberosum), as well as beans (Phaseolus vulgaris) and climbers like cucumbers (Cucumis sativus).
 Low-growing plants, like courgettes (Cucurbita pepo var. pepo convar. giromontiina), pumpkins (Cucurbita), and strawberries, also benefit from mulching.
-Mulches, as they protect the soil from erosion, also stop soil from splashing onto the leaves and fruit of low-growing plants.
-This stops the transfer of some fungal diseases, and keeps the fruits and leaves cleaner so they can absorb as much sunlight as they can.
+As they protect the soil from erosion, mulches also stop soil from splashing onto the leaves and fruit of low-growing plants.
+This stops the transfer of some fungal diseases, and keeps the fruits and leaves cleaner so they can absorb as much sunlight as possible.

 It is best to keep mulch away from plants that come from dry Mediterranean climates, as the excess moisture can lead to fungal diseases and rot.
 This includes plants like rosemary (Salvia rosmarinus), lavender (Lavandula sp.), and other herbs.
-Members of the Allium genus like garlic (Allium sativum), onions (Allium cepa), and leeks (Allium ampeloprasum) can also benefit from mulching, but one must be careful as they need a dry period to trigger nutrient transfer to their bulbs.
+Members of the Allium genus like garlic (Allium sativum), onions (Allium cepa), and leeks (Allium ampeloprasum) can also benefit from mulching.
+But be careful, as alliums need a dry period to trigger nutrient transfer to their bulbs.

 When should I mulch my vegetable garden?

 When direct seeding to start your vegetables, it is important to wait until your seeds have germinated and are growing into healthy plants before you apply mulch.
 As was stated earlier, mulch layers will slow seedling growth and even prevent some seeds from germinating.
 Tender, young vegetable starts can also be susceptible to fungal growth and microorganisms that help to break down the mulching products.
-Avoid direct contact of your plants to the mulch by leaving an air gap to keep the plants healthy and happy.
+To keep your plants healthy and happy, avoid letting the mulch come into direct contact with your plants by leaving an air gap.

 What type of mulch is good for vegetables?

-There are many different types of mulches that can be utilised in your vegetable garden.
-The best mulch for your vegetable garden is the type that is readily available to you, and works with your garden management practices.
-There are two basic types of mulches, biodegradable, which will break down over time and feed your soil, and non-biodegradable, which will not break down.
-Keep in mind, when applying any organic matter to your soil, or as a mulch, microorganisms require nitrogen to break down the carbon in the organic matter.
+There are many different types of mulches that you can use in your vegetable garden.
+The best mulch for your vegetable garden is the type that is readily available to you and works with your garden management practices.
+There are two basic types of mulches: biodegradable and non-biodegradable.
+Biodegradable mulches will break down over time and feed your soil.
+Non-biodegradable ones will not.
+When mulching or generally applying any organic matter to your soil, keep in mind that microorganisms require nitrogen to break down the carbon in the organic matter.
 So, heavier carbon mulches, such as wood chips or straw, will take away large amounts of available nitrogen from the soil.
-It may, therefore, be necessary to add some nitrogen fertiliser to the soil when you mulch to help balance this.
-Our Plantura Tomato Food is a good choice for this purpose, as it is slow-release and long lasting so it becomes available as the mulches break down.
-The following are some of the most popular mulches used in gardening.
+Because of this, it may be necessary to add some nitrogen fertiliser to the soil when you mulch to help balance things out.
+Our Plantura Tomato Food is a good choice for this purpose, as it is slow-release and long-lasting so it becomes available as the mulches break down.
+Keep reading to learn a bit more about some of the most popular mulches used in gardening.

 Biodegradable mulches